lrochette/sweagle-ansible/README.md

 ## Todo list

 - Add multi-hosts support

+- On Vault, unseal during install and setup service to unseal automatically

 - on MongoDB, when another release is installed, remove it before
   - add a new parameter mongodb_remove_other_releases: false (by default)